PragnyaVijayan/multiagent-recommender/README.md

 # Multi-Agent Cognitive Architecture

 A sophisticated multi-agent system built with LangChain and LangGraph that implements a cognitive architecture with specialized agents for perception, research, analysis, and decision-making.
+This can be templatized and used in other agentic ai projects.

 ## 🏗️ Architecture Overview